A new set of 12 stunning recordings by the renowned pianist Daniel Levy, dedicated to the composer Robert Schumann.

 The series features 12 albums including new releases and materials collected from outstanding out of catalogue recordings, including live concerts in European venues.
 Daniel Levy is recognized as one of the finest interpreters of Schumann in the world today and the series showcases his unique talent through lovingly constructed recordings of unrivalled quality and virtuosity.

-DANIEL LEVY PLAYS SCHUMANN VOL. 1, the first piano solo album of this outstanding series, was released on the 4th of November 2016 and contains some of Schumann’s most beloved masterworks, including Kreisleriana op.
+DANIEL LEVY PLAYS SCHUMANN VOL. 1, the first piano solo album of this outstanding series contains some of Schumann’s most beloved masterworks, including Kreisleriana op.
 16, Albumblätter op.
 124 and Variations sur un Étude de Chopin.
 Also available at this time will be the critically acclaimed album SCHUMANN LIEDER with the famed Austrian baritone Wolfgang Holzmair and the SCHUMANN PIANO CONCERTO with Dietrich Fischer-Dieskau and the Philharmonia Orchestra.
 The latter album was described by BBC Music Magazine as:

 An all-time great recording…lovingly phrased and exultantly voiced.